akcware/my-rn-journey/MealsApp/README.md

 The app is built using React Native, a framework for building native mobile applications using JavaScript.
 The app uses Redux to manage its state.
 Redux is a state management library that helps to keep track of the app's state in a centralized location.
 The app is open source and available on GitHub.
-I hope this is more formal.
-Let me know if you have any other questions.